pydoit/doit/doc/dependencies.rst

 Note the `result_dep` with the name of the task (version). `doit` will keep track of the output of the task *version* and will execute *send_email* only when the bazaar repository has a new version since last time *doit* was executed.

 The "result" from the dependent task compared between different runs is given by its last action.
-The content for python-action is the value of the returned string.
+The content for python-action is the value of the returned string or dict.
 For cmd-actions is the output send to stdout plus stderr.

 saving computed values